Topic

 Best Character acting Podcast Episodes

 Character acting is covered across 2 podcast episodes in our library and 2 expert guests — including Conan O'Brien Needs a Friend.
-Conversations explore core themes like second city, maple vs. satellite character, project 2025, drawing on firsthand experience and research from leading practitioners.
+Conversations explore core themes like second city improv training, maple vs. satellite character acting, "telling the truth" in acting, drawing on firsthand experience and research from leading practitioners.

 Below you'll find key insights, core concepts, and actionable advice aggregated from the top episodes — followed by a ranked list of the best character acting discussions to explore next.